w4rlock999/ssProcessor-desktop/README.md

 It works by interfacing with user and send input (file name, directory, etc.) to python program, and processing output (progress, processing speed, etc) from python program into GUI.

 ### Writen in JS, using Material-UI react component library.

+### To run this as demo

+1. install all dependencies () `npm install`
+2. start the program () `npm install` it will run concurrently the local web server and electronJS application window, wait several seconds until it loaded on the window